 The framework will include a data store, in which various member labs can share chemical structures, drug screening results, and toxicity and selectivity data, for example.
 In order to be admitted to the data store, members will be required to sign a confidentiality agreement ensuring they will not share data outside of the pool and will not attempt to patent or publish someone else’s work.

-It is hoped that organizations such as the Medicines for Malaria Venture and the Drugs for Neglected Disease Initiative will want to have a “front row seat” on research taking place within the group.
+It is hoped that organizations such as the Drugs for Neglected Disease Initiative will want to have a “front row seat” on research taking place within the group.
 These organizations seek to develop new NTD drugs, and as such can inform research efforts to bring even more coordination to the project.

-The new framework is part of a broader Integrated Global Health Initiative, recently launched at Northeastern and spearheaded by Pollastri.
+The new framework is part of a broader launched at Northeastern and spearheaded by Pollastri.
 The initiative will bring together researchers across disciplines to develop better policies and more effective drugs.
 It will also include the development of new curricula, through which students from the sciences will be trained in public health and policy.
 Similarly, public health and policy students will gain exposure to the chemical and biological sciences, which are central in drug and diagnostic discovery.

 Pollastri notes that the integrated approach will allow researchers and students to address issues such as public health policy, human rights concerns and resource allocation in a more comprehensive way.
 Ultimately, he says, drug discovery must be complemented by robust preventative and policy measures.
 “We don’t want to just fix the problem after you get the disease,” he says.
 “We would like to prevent the disease.”